flynnoct/chatgpt-telegram-bot/docs/config_file.md

-# Documentation for config.json

-This documentation is for users who are unfamilar with JSON file and have trouble in using the `config.json` file.
+# Configuration File

+This document is intended to assist administrators in deploying and configuring this bot correctly, and covers the meanings of all the items that appear in the `config.json` file, which is in JSON file format and located in the root of this project's workspace.

+> Note: It is important to pay attention to the use of quotation marks in JSON files, as they may introduce type issues and potential errors.

 ## Usage